amruth2211/Banking-System-Project/README.md

 # BankingSystem-Project

-Banking System Appllcation using the SpringBoot and Front-End using the Html, BootStrap and ThymeLeaf Templates.
+Banking System Appllcation using the SpringBoot and Front-End using the Html,BootStrap and ThymeLeaf Templates.

 # To run the project,